 April 15: Tom Mould, "The Art and Artifice of the Tales We Tell" (Talk: LaRose at 6:30; Coffee Klatch: Koury Business Center Room 145)

-Istanbul has been a cultural crossroads for millennia.
-This Honors Fellows course open to first year students uses the city of Istanbul itself as a classroom, encouraging students to explore the city as a site of historical and religious significance and to investigate the contemporary relevance of this city to East and West.
-Read the recent student blogs for a glimpse into what past students have learned about Turkey and sites such as the Hagia Sophia, the Sultan’s Palace, the Blue Mosque, ancient cisterns, the Grand Bazaar, Theodosian Walls, and the ruins of Ephesus.
+Both Turkey and Italy have been cultural crossroads for millennia.
+This Honors Fellows course open to first year students uses city and landscape as classroom, encouraging students to explore one of these two countries as a site of historical and religious significance and to investigate the contemporary relevance of the region to East and West.
+Read the recent student blogs for a glimpse into what past students have learned at sites such as the Hagia Sophia, ancient cisterns, the Grand Bazaar, Theodosian Walls, the ruins of Ephesus in Turkey, and St. Peters Basilica and the Vatican, the Roman Coliseum, The Valley of Temples in Sicily, and the canals of Venice in Italy.

 To see each album in our Flickr gallery, click on the album title.